rfomin/elfbsp/README.md

 `-m --map  NAME(s)`
 Specifies one or more maps to process.
 All other maps will be skipped (not touched at all).
-This setting applies to every given wad file.
+The same set of maps applies to every given wad file.
 The default behavior is to process every map in the wad.

 @@@ FORMAT

+NOTE: spaces cannot be used to separate map names.

 `-n --nogl`
 Disables building of GL-Nodes, only the normal nodes